Br00ty/tloz_brooty/README.md

 ## Installation

-Just download the lastest build or source and put in your packs folder (unpacked).
+Just download the lastest [build](https://github.com/Br00ty/tloz_brooty/releases/latest) and put it in your poptracker/packs folder.

 ## More Info